 Council's Public Art Policy and the Public Art Guidelines and Criteria can be downloaded from this page.

-Council's Public Art Panel are currently developing a Draft Public Art Strategy, to provide a vision and framework for the Council's planning and decision making in relation to commissioning and acquisition of public art, as well as its ongoing care and maintenance.
+Council's Public Art Panel has developed a Public Art Strategy, to provide a vision and framework for the Council's planning and decision making in relation to the commissioning and acquisition of public art, as well as its ongoing care and maintenance.